fetchai/fetchd/docs/docs/how-to-use-browser-wallet.md

     <img src="../images/fetchhub.png" alt="FetchHub" class="center" style="display: block; margin-left: auto; margin-right: auto; width: 300px">

 2. In the recipient field enter your native address.
+Leave "Token" type to `FET`.
 3. Enter the amount you wish to send.
+Leave the "Memo" field empty.
 4. Choose **Average** gas fees.

     You can set a custom gas fee, but that is not required in most cases.

+5. If everything looks good, press **Send**.

     <img src="../images/fetchhub2.png" alt="FetchHub" class="center" style="display: block; margin-left: auto; margin-right: auto; width: 400px">

-5. After entering all the details, the browser wallet will prompt you to review the operation and approve it if you are happy with it.
+6. The browser wallet now shows you all the details to review. **Approve** if you are happy.

 Your transaction will be sent to the native address you input.